SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/MemoryGameModel.md

 ```

-The current step is completed if the player selected the right amount of cards and they all show the same symbol.
+The current step is completed if the player selects the right amount of cards and they all show the same symbol.
 In this case, all selected cards receive the message `disappear` and are removed from the list of selected cards.

 ```